trentonallan/virtual-aragonite-sensor/README.md

 predict_fn = package['predict_with_confidence']

 # Input: [salinity, sst, chlor_a, latitude, longitude, bathymetry_m, depth]
+# Note: Salinity is not available from satellites.
+Must come from in-situ measurements or climatological data (ex: World Ocean Atlas)
 new_data = np.array([[35.0, 26.5, 0.15, 20.5, -155.2, -2500, 5.0]])

 # Get prediction with confidence score